 Waste management refers to the systematic process of collecting, transporting, processing, recycling, and disposing of waste materials safely and efficiently.

-In simple words, waste management explain means understanding how waste is handled from the moment it is generated until it is properly disposed of or reused.
+In simple words, waste management means understanding how waste is handled from the moment it is generated until it is properly disposed of or reused.

 It includes: